gebi/scryptauth/README.md

 go-scryptauth
 =============

-Password Authentication using Scrypt using additional HMAC protection
+Password Authentication using Scrypt with additional HMAC protection